Approximate Gaussian Mapping for Generative Image Steganography: Preliminaries

-The denoising diffusion probabilistic model (DDPM) \cite{DDPM} defines a discrete-time forward Markov chain that adds Gaussian noise over $T$ steps according to a variance schedule $\{\beta_t\}_{t=1}^T$.
-Any noisy state $\mathbf{x}_t$ can be expressed directly in terms of the initial data $\boldsymbol{x}_0$ and a Gaussian noise sample $\boldsymbol{\epsilon}$:
+The denoising diffusion probabilistic model (DDPM) \cite{DDPM} defines a discrete-time forward Markov process in which Gaussian noise $\mathbf{\epsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ is incrementally added to data over $T$ steps according to a predefined variance schedule ${\beta}_t$.
+Each intermediate state $\mathbf{x}_t$ can be expressed analytically as a function of the initial data $\mathbf{x}_0$ by: